 HPV Vaccine May Cause Girls to be Cautious About Sexual Activity

 HPV is a virus that has been closely associated with Cervical Cancer.
+And the HPV vaccine may allow for some protection against this and other cancers.

 Human Papillomavirus or more commonly known as HPV has several different types of this virus, but only a few types have been directly linked to cervical cancer.